als244/ml_dataflow/README.md

 The current ecosystem lies at the extremes:
 - Choosing to optimize for performance by means of custom-built solutions that target a specific backend
     - Lacks portability
-    - High development cost)
+    - High development cost
 - Choosing to optimize for convenience through high-level frameworks such as PyTorch or JAX
     - Lack mechanisms for precise control over asynchrony and data-movement
+    - Difficult to customize
-    - Large, slow-moving codebase and difficult to customize
+    - Large codebase with many depdendenices and versioning annoyances

 The objective is to offer the best of both worlds.